Measures-AI/Measures-AI.github.io/TRACKING_SETUP.md

 4. Check the console for "DataLayer Lead Event:" log
 5. Verify the event structure matches the expected format

+## Troubleshooting

+If forms are failing to submit:

+1. **Check browser console** for JavaScript errors
+2. **Verify EmailJS configuration** - ensure all environment variables are set
+3. **Check data layer errors** - look for "Error pushing to data layer" messages
+4. **Browser compatibility** - the system includes fallbacks for older browsers that don't support `crypto.randomUUID()`

+The data layer implementation includes error handling to ensure form submissions continue even if tracking fails.

 ## Attribution Data

 The system automatically captures and includes: